What Are Some Facts on Hereditary Alcoholism?

 Male Children More Susceptible

-It has been shown that the male child is the more susceptible to becoming an alcoholic.
+It has been shown that the male child is more susceptible to becoming an alcoholic.
 This has been shown many times through several different studies.
-What is interesting to note is that the males are also better geared towards a successful rehabilitation than women are.
+What is interesting to note is that the males are also better geared towards successful rehabilitation than women are.